How Much Would It Cost To Fix a Transmission Fluid Leak In My Car?

 2. Loose Drain Plug Allowing Leak From Transmission

-The transmission drain plug is a small threaded bolt located at the bottom or side of the transmission casing.
-It is responsible for draining the transmission fluid from the transmission system during maintenance or repair work.
+The transmission drain plug is located at the bottom or side of the transmission casing.
+Its job is to allow old fluid to drain out when it’s time for a transmission service.

 How to fix?